BreakOUT! Founding Members

 (She/ Her/ Hers)

 Shaena Johnson has long been considered “family” to our organization, supporting us however she can since our founding in 2011.
 Born and raised in Louisiana, Shaena brings over 7 years of organizing and advocacy experience to the position as well as her extensive work in the community focusing on issues facing LGBTQ youth in the juvenile justice system.
 At the Juvenile Justice Project of Louisiana and the Louisiana Center for Children’s Rights, Shaena investigated conditions of confinement for incarcerated youth and supported defense attorneys with zealous advocacy and investigation for court-involved youth in New Orleans.
 In 2013, Shaena became a Brown Boi after completing the Brown Boi Leadership Training Cohort.
-Interviewed by over 14 BreakOUT! youth members during an extensive interview process, Shaena said she most looked forward to bringing her “swag” to the organization.
+Interviewed by over 14 BreakOUT! youth members during an extensive interview process for a Program Director, Shaena said she most looked forward to bringing her “swag” to the organization.
+In 2015, Shaena became Co-Director at BreakOUT!

 Wesley Ware, Co-Director